 - Drive down a dirt road into the Pacuare River valley

 - Safety briefing and whitewater raft (class II – III) a section of the spectacular Pacuare River and have a riverside lunch along the way.

 - Arrive at camp and get shown around by staff and explore your lodgings.

-- Depending on timing, a group can go for an optional hike to a swimming hole or just relax, enjoy the surroundings, and settle in for your first night in the jungle.
+- Go for an optional hike to a swimming hole or just relax, enjoy the surroundings, and settle in for your first night in the jungle.